JacobLibby/IntroToMachineLearning/README.md

 A Culmination Of An Independent Study In Machine Learning

-During my Senior year at Wheaton College, MA, I conducted an independent study in Machine Learning with Mark LeBlanc.
+During my Senior year at Wheaton College, MA, I conducted an independent study in Machine Learning with Mark LeBlanc, Wheaton College's Computer Science Department Chair.
 During this course, we dove into a large survey of Machine Learning techniques, and developed a codebase for future students to experiment with and learn from.

 This repo is split into 3 main sections:
   1) Decision Tree